 You may not be aware your item is dangerous.
 That’s why it’s important to check the different classifications and ensure your shipment is safe and compliant.

-Well, it’s not just big barrels of chemicals.
-It’s any item or substance which, if not handled properly, could harm you, the driver, recipient, other shipments or the environment.
+It’s anything which, if not handled correctly, could harm you, the driver, receiver, other shipments or the environment.

-Some goods which are classified as hazardous materials may surprise you, such as aerosols, perfume or anything containing lithium batteries – like phones or laptops.
+Some goods that are classified as hazardous materials may surprise you, such as aerosols, perfume or anything containing lithium batteries – like phones or laptops.

 There are nine classes of dangerous goods, plus a few sub-classes.
 The class your shipment falls under will affect how you pack, label and transport it.